anyscale/tracing-example/README.md

 ```

 Define the service configuration with a service YAML like below.
-This service will
+This service
 creates two endpoints, one for the upstream service and one for the downstream service.
-The traces will continue to export to the backend defined in `exporter.py` from the
+The traces continue to export to the backend defined in `exporter.py` from the
 previous section.

 ```yaml title=tracing_upstream_downstream_service.yaml